 None of these statues, however, can talk.
 To see our next participant in the conversations, you must look somewhere more concealed.

 The two palaces which face each other across the piazza house the wonderful Capitoline Museums.
-Entrance to these is in Palazzo dei Conservatori on your right, and the exhibition continues into Palazzo Nuovo on your left, passing underground through part of the ancient Tabularium, or public record office, which overlooks the Forum beneath the middle building, Palazzo Senatorio.
+Entrance to these is in Palazzo dei Conservatori on your right, and the exhibition continues into Palazzo Nuovo on your left, passing underground through part of the ancient Tabularium, or public records office, which overlooks the Forum beneath the middle building, Palazzo Senatorio.
 You should certainly visit this great collection at some stage: at the end of the visit, you will emerge into the courtyard of the Palazzo Nuovo, where now reclines Marforio - and you can get a decent enough view of him now by looking through the 'exit' of the museum on your left.

 He is a giant figure, probably of a River-god.
 His name is generally thought to reflect where he was originally found, in the 'Mars Forum' - the Imperial Forum built by Augustus, the focal point of which was a great Temple of Mars built by the first of the Emperors in thanks for his eventual victory in the series of civil wars that followed Caesar's assassination.
 Another explanation is that his name is a contraction of 'Mare in foro' - 'the sea in the forum', based on his identification as a water-god.
 We will never know for sure.